ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     describe the terms and policies.

 -   Example `value`: "<https://doi.org/10.1038/s41431-018-0219-y>"
-    acknowledges ethics compliance for [Registered Access](#registered-access).
+    acknowledges ethics compliance for a particular version of [Registered Access](#registered-access).
 Note that more claims are needed to meet the requirements for Registered Access status.

 -   MUST include the "[by](#by)" field.